ajits11s/Trainer-Timetable-App/README.md

 3.  **Place Project Files:**
     *   Navigate to the `htdocs` directory within your XAMPP installation (e.g., `C:\xampp\htdocs` on Windows).
     *   Create a new folder named `trainer_timetable` (or your preferred project name) inside `htdocs`.
-    *   Copy all your project files (HTML, CSS, JavaScript, PHP, database scripts, etc.) into this `trainer_timetable` folder.
+    *   Copy all the project files into this newly created `trainer_timetable` folder.

-4.  **Database Setup:**
+4.  **Create Database:**
     *   Open your web browser and go to `http://localhost/phpmyadmin`.
+    *   In phpMyAdmin, click on the "Databases" tab.
-    *   Create a new database (e.g., `trainer_timetable_db`).
+    *   Enter a name for your database (e.g., `trainer_timetable_db`) and click "Create".
-    *   Import your database schema (SQL file) into this newly created database.
-You should have a `.sql` file in your project directory.
-If not, you'll need to manually create the tables and insert any initial data.
+    *   Import your database schema (SQL file) into the newly created database.
+(You will need to provide the SQL file for database creation).

+5.  **Configure Database Connection:**
+    *   Locate the database connection file in your project (e.g., `config.php` or `db_connection.php`).
+    *   Open this file and update the database credentials (database name, username, password) to match your MySQL setup (default XAMPP: username `root`, no password).

 ## 6. Usage Guide

 1.  **Access the Application:**
     *   Open your web browser.
     *   Type `http://localhost/trainer_timetable/login.html` (replace `trainer_timetable` with your actual project folder name if different) in the address bar and press Enter.
-    *   The login page will be displayed.

 2.  **Trainer Module:**
-    *   **Sign Up (First Time Trainer):**
+    *   **Sign Up (First-time Trainer):**
-        *   Click on the "Sign Up" link.
+        *   On the login page, click the "Sign Up" link.
-        *   Enter your email and password.
+        *   Enter your email address and a password.
         *   Click "Sign Up" to create your account.
 You will be redirected to the login page upon successful registration.
     *   **Sign In (Existing Trainer):**
-        *   Enter your registered email and password.
+        *   On the login page, enter your registered email and password.
         *   Click "Sign In".
-        *   You will be redirected to the Trainer Dashboard.
+        *   Upon successful login, you will be directed to the **Trainer Dashboard**.
     *   **Trainer Dashboard Sections:**
-        *   **Trainer Profile:** View and update your contact information (email, number), languages (e.g., C++, Python, Java, PHP, MySQL), certifications (e.g., Certified Web Stack Trainer), and availability (e.g., Monday - Friday).
+        *   **Trainer Profile:** View and update your contact information, languages, certifications, and availability.
-        *   **Session Calendar:** See your scheduled sessions displayed on a calendar, including session name, date, location, and time.
+        *   **Session Calendar:** See your scheduled sessions visually on a calendar.
-        *   **Upcoming Sessions:** A list of your upcoming training sessions with their respective dates and times.
+        *   **Upcoming Sessions:** Check details of your upcoming training sessions.
-        *   **Session Status:** Check the status of your sessions, indicating which are completed and which are not.
+        *   **Session Status:** Monitor the completion status of your past sessions.
-    *   **Logout:** Click the "Logout" button to exit the trainer dashboard.
+    *   **Logout:** Click the "Logout" button (usually found in the navigation or profile section) to exit the trainer dashboard.

 3.  **Admin Module:**
     *   **Admin Login:**
         *   On the login page, enter the administrator's email and password.
         *   Click "Sign In".
-        *   You will be redirected to the Admin Dashboard.
+        *   Upon successful login, you will be directed to the **Admin Dashboard**.
     *   **Admin Dashboard Sections:**
+        *   **Trainer Details:**
-        *   **Trainer Details:** View a table of all trainers, including their name, phone, languages, certifications, availability.
+            *   View a table of all registered trainers with their details.
-            *   **Actions:** Use the "Edit" button to modify a trainer's details or the "Delete" button to remove a trainer from the system.
+            *   Use the "Edit" action to modify a trainer's information.
+            *   Use the "Delete" action to remove a trainer from the system.
+            *   Click "📊 Export to Excel" to download trainer data in Excel format.
+            *   Click "🧾 Export to PDF" to download trainer data in PDF format.
-        *   **Add Session:** A form to add new training sessions to the system.
+        *   **Add Session:** Fill out the form to add new training sessions.
-        *   **Add Trainer:** A form to register new trainers directly into the system.
+        *   **Add Trainer:** Fill out the form to register new trainers.
-        *   **Statistics:** Displays key metrics such as the total number of trainers, total sessions, active trainers today, and inactive trainers.
+        *   **Statistics:** View real-time statistics on total trainers, total sessions, active trainers today, and inactive trainers.
+    *   **Logout:** Click the "Logout" button to exit the admin dashboard.

-*(Optional: Add screenshots or GIFs here to illustrate the usage flow.)*
+*(Include screenshots or GIFs here if possible to illustrate the UI and workflow)*

 ## 7. API Endpoints / Architecture